RahulGusai/gear-up/README.md

 # gear-up

-GearUp helps teams work more collaboratively and get more done by enabling teams to organize and prioritize projects in a fun, flexible, and rewarding way.
+GearUp aims to increase personal and teams productivity by organizing tasks in a fun,efficient and flexible way.